futurice/taxibutton/README.md

 <img src ="https://raw.githubusercontent.com/futurice/taxibutton/master/example_pictures/taxibutton.jpg" width=300>

 This is Futurice Taxi Button, system running on Raspberry Pi that can order a taxi with single button press.
 It also shows current weather conditions and public transport timetables for nearby stops.
-The system is a nodejs application that displays all the information on index.html page on localhost.
+The system is a NodeJS application that displays all the information on index.html page on localhost.

 ##Api keys, usernames and passwords